Johney Green: Research and career

 Green worked as a Visiting Scientist at the Ford Scientific Research Laboratory, where he modelled diesel engines in light-duty vehicles.
 He completed an assignment with the United States Department of Energy Vehicle Technologies Office.

 Green moved to the Oak Ridge National Laboratory in 2003 where he directed the Energy and Transportation Science Division.
 He was responsible for fuel, engines, emissions and transportation analysis.
 He developed the Additive Manufacturing Integrated Energy (AMIE) project, a proof-of-concept additive solution to the housing and energy crisis.
 AMIE combined a 3D-printed solar house with a 3D-printed electric vehicle to provide a solution to the energy crisis.
 He was involved with various National Academy of Engineering programs focusing on safe infrastructure.

 In 2016, Green joined the National Renewable Energy Laboratory to oversee buildings, wind and solar power.
 He is the first African American director of a research division at NREL.
 He oversaw the development of the Flatiron Campus, an NREL wind farm near Boulder, Colorado.
 The Flatiron Campus is an experimental platform for the United States Department of Energy Advanced Research on Integrated Energy Systems initiative.

 In 2022, Green was made Chairman of the National GEM Consortium, a nonprofit that looks to increase the representation of people from ethnic minorities in science and engineering.
 Green himself was a GEM participant.

+In 2024, Green was designated as the director of Savannah River National Laboratory, a Department of Energy applied research and development laboratory located in Jackson, South Carolina.

+Green's work in combustion sciences has led to two patented inventions.